August 9, 2022

 AlmaLinux and Rocky Linux offer on-premise images in their repositories.

-Searching for “AlmaLinux” returns seven pages of results with the official AlmaLinux 8 and 9 boxes supporting hyperv, libvirt, parallels, virtualbox and vmware_desktop with a combined download count that exceeds 14,000.
+Searching for “AlmaLinux” returns twelve pages of results with the official AlmaLinux 8 and 9 boxes supporting hyperv, libvirt, parallels, virtualbox, and vmware_desktop with a combined download count that exceeds 54,000.

-A search for “RockyLinux” returns six pages of results with the official Rocky Linux 9 boxes supporting libvirt and the official Rocky Linux 8 boxes supporting libvirt, virtualbox and vmware_desktop with a combined download count around 7,000.
+A search for “RockyLinux” also returns twelve pages of results with the official Rocky Linux 8 and 9 boxes supporting libvirt, virtualbox, and vmware_desktop with a combined download count around 29,000.

-Outside of the official releases, 3rd party box publishers make up the majority of the available boxes, including popular box publishers like bento, boxomatic and, of course, OpenLogic.
+Outside of the official releases, 3rd party box publishers make up the majority of the available boxes, including popular box publishers like bento, boxomatic, and OpenLogic.

-In addition to on-premise vagrant boxes for virtualbox and vmware_desktop, OpenLogic also publishes boxes which allow vagrant to manage cloud-based virtual machines on AWS, Azure and Google.
-Hashicorp doesn’t provide granular, per-environment usage counts but they do provide a total download count.
-OpenLogic’s Rocky Linux 9 image is marginally more popular than our AlmaLinux 9 image but our Rocky Linux 8 image is over three times more popular than our AlmaLinux 8 image!
+In addition to on-premises vagrant boxes for virtualbox and vmware_desktop, OpenLogic also publishes boxes which allow vagrant to manage cloud-based virtual machines on AWS, Azure, and Google.
+Hashicorp doesn’t provide granular, per-environment usage counts, but they do provide a total download count.
+OpenLogic’s Rocky Linux 9 image continues to be marginally more popular than our AlmaLinux 9 image, and our Rocky Linux 8 image is about twice as popular as our AlmaLinux 8 image.

 Torrent Seeds